Why do domain prices float?

 Multiple internal asset classes

 This trading dynamic is somewhat unique to the domain industry and stems from the nature of the assets being traded.
-In essence, domains are an asset class that spans multiple assets classes.
+In essence, domains are an asset class that spans multiple asset classes.

-A well-aged 4-letter single-word dot com can act like a sturdy government bond, gradually and constantly growing in value — still true for domains, less so for bond (in 10 years will we say gov. bonds should act more like these domains?).
+A well-aged 4-letter single-word dot com may be seen and act like a sturdy government bond, gradually and constantly growing in value — still true for domains, less so for bond (in 10 years will we say gov. bonds should act more like 4L .COM domains?).

-Meanwhile a 4-number dot com may trade like a commodity.
-One month it’s hot and changes hands several times for increasing amounts.
-The next month, market tastes have changed and that type of domain is no longer where it’s at.
+Meanwhile a 4-number dot com may trade like a commodity, at one point it’s hot and changes hands several times for increasing amounts.
+The next time, market tastes have changed and that type of domain is no longer where it’s at.

-Trends change and the market decide what’s of value.
+Invention and industry occurs, branding edges emerge, and momentum develops.
+And the market decide what’s of value.

 The purest form of capitalism

-The domain industry is arguable the purest form of capitalism on the planet.
+The domain industry is arguably the purest form of capitalism on the planet.
 That is, capitalism as laid out by Adam Smith 250 years, not the trademark infringers that have followed since then.
-A person from any part of the world can be the purchase or seller of this class of digital asset.
+A person from any part of the world can be the purchaser or seller of this truly borderless digital asset.

 A given domain will also command a price that reflects the willingness/ability of a market participant (The Buyer) to pay for it, and so will reflect the value attributed to that asset by that participant.
 If the same kind of domains are consistently sold within a certain price range, one may be able to speak of a ‘market value’ for that type of domain.

 But that broader conceptualization of value is still based on each and every sale.
-If people start to recognize the value of a given kind of domain, prices will rise, one unique sale at a time.
+If people start to recognize the value of a given kind of domain, prices will rise, one unique sale of each unique asset at a time.

 Establishing price ranges

-So, when we speak of general market prices, this is based on analysis of the larger trends and of course the current demand and supply of the type of domain in question.
+So, when we speak of general market prices, this is based upon analysis of the larger trends and of course the current demand and supply of the type of domain in question.

 This is where domaining is more of a craft than comparative trading professions.
-With the right mix of art, vision and commercial acumen the requisite tools for success.
+With the right mix of art, vision and commercial acumen requisites for success.

 Like a Wall St. trader, the winners pay for the losers and onward the trader continues onward.